bitfloat/bitfield/README.md

 Beware that numeric values that have been encoded in this way, likely have a lower precision than the input values (which may not be a problem in the frequent case where only rounded values are of interest).
-This can be adjusted by setting the respective parameters in the operator that encodes numeric values (a vignette explaining this in detail will follow).
+This can be adjusted by setting the respective parameters in the protocol that encodes numeric values (a vignette explaining this in detail will follow).